IndiePython/bionic-blue/README.md

 Bionic Blue is an action platformer game featuring a bionic boy tasked with protecting humanity against dangerous robots.
 It is currently at an early stage of development and for now works like a prototype to showcase actions/animations.
 This project is part of the [Indie Python](https://github.com/IndiePython) project and has a [dedicated website](https://bionicblue.indiepython.com) where you can find more info about it.

-It is made in [Python](https://github.com/python/cpython)/[pygame](https://github.com/pygame/pygame) targeting desktop platforms where Python is available like Windows, Mac and Linux.
+It is made in [Python](https://github.com/python/cpython)/[pygame-ce](https://github.com/pygame-community/pygame-ce) targeting desktop platforms where Python is available like Windows, Mac and Linux.

+This game was created by [Kennedy Richard S. Guerra](https://kennedyrichard.com) (me), who also develops/maintains the game.

 Check this youtube video where the game is briefly presented: